DemisoDaba/AquaTech-Nexus/flaskapp/README.md

-## This is the main folder for this project, which will contain all both frontend and backend files
+## This is the main folder for this project, which will contain all both frontend and backend files.
-~
-~